-All shoppers (except children under 12) will be required to wear a mask or face covering when visiting Queen Vic Market for essential grocery shopping.
-All Market traders and their employees will also be required to wear a mask or face covering.
+All shoppers (except children under 12) are required to wear a fitted face mask when visiting Queen Vic Market.
+All Market traders and their employees are also required to wear a mask.
 Non-compliance means you will be required to leave the Market.
 Please do the right thing and help to keep our community safe.
 More info can be found here.

 Many of the Market’s food traders also offer a home delivery service.
 From cheese, dips and smallgoods; to poultry, fruit and veggie boxes, coffee beans and ready-made meals, customers can shop from many Market traders online and enjoy contactless home delivery.

 Things you need to know when shopping and visiting the Market:

 - Follow the rules – When shopping you must stay within 25kms of your home.

 - Enhanced measures on weekends – To maintain responsible social distancing and to help keep you comfortable, we will on occasions, limit the number of customers into our Meat & Fish Hall and Dairy Produce Hall on Saturdays and Sundays.
 Please be patient and adhere to safe social distancing when queuing.

 - Social distancing - Please adhere to the 1.5 metre guideline and maintain a safe distance between yourself and others at all times.
 We have increased signage, installed floor markings to assist customers and added extra staff to monitor the number of customers in the Market.